 - Educational change – this involves taking steps to ensure that the educational system encourages people to prepare to change.
 Most importantly.
 The education system must provide people with the skills that will empower them to take control over their own lives.

 - Social change - this involves changing the existing norms of society (a standard pattern of behaviour that is considered normal in a society), which is led by a movement for social change.

-Coming soon a new website: 5levers.org
+Visit the new website: 5levers.org

 A new website – 5 Levers for Change, shares ideas about how to secure the changes necessary if we are to achieve a fairer society and a more secure future for the inhabitants of our planet.